 Forests of Mesoamerica are critical to global ecological stability; supporting some of the most bio diverse ecosystems on Earth, removing carbon dioxide (CO2) from the atmosphere, acting as a carbon sink in the form of biomass accumulation (Houghton et al. 1991), and providing potable water through small streams and rivers which in turn support isolated rural communities who rely on these as their only source of water (Rosa et al. 2003).

 However, these important forest ecosystems face many threats (Herold, et. al 2011).
 They are frequently exploited for timber by several industries, contributing to global deforestation and forest degradation.
-Subsistence farmers in this region commonly practice “slash-and-burn” agriculture; in regions with a low population density this method can be a sustainable practice, but large populations make slash-and-burn methods unsustainable and contributes to regional deforestation and forest degradation (Garcia and Gonzalez, 2004).
+Subsistence farmers in this region commonly practice “slash-and-burn” agriculture, in regions with a low population density this method can be a sustainable practice, but large populations make slash-and-burn methods unsustainable and contributes to regional deforestation and forest degradation (Garcia and Gonzalez, 2004).

 Of the seven countries in Central America (Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and Panama) El Salvador has the least forest cover (121,000 ha, of which only 25,000 ha are primary forest) and the highest population density (Billings et al. 2004/2).
 Forest biodiversity in La Mancomunidad La Montañona, a mountainous region in Northern El Salvador, is threatened by traditional slash and burn agricultural practices.
 Deforestation releases stored carbon into the atmosphere in the form of CO2 simultaneously decreasing the amount being removed through forest growth (Houghton et al. 1991).
 Removal of forest also impacts water quality by increasing runoff upstream of major rivers within the watershed (Paula et al. 2015).

-The primary objectives of this project are to 1) create a Land Use/Land Cover (LULC) model that determines regionally specific classes such as forest and tree species, agricultural and pastoral plots, and urban development, 2) create a Regional Forest Inventory (RFI) highlighting forest extent, including a distinction between primary and secondary forest, percent forest cover, and distribution of biomass 3) create a model forecasting the extent of forest change using the RFI and LULC model.
+The primary objectives of this project are to create a Land Use/Land Cover (LULC) model that determines regionally specific classes such as forest and tree species, agricultural and pastoral plots, and urban development, to create a Regional Forest Inventory (RFI) highlighting forest extent, including a distinction between primary and secondary forest, percent forest cover, and distribution of biomass and to create a model forecasting the extent of forest change using the RFI and LULC model.
 The project period was based on the longest time series available, 1986-2015.
 Landsat imagery from the dry season (November to April) was selected to coincide with ancillary data sets provided by project collaborators and end-users.

-In collaboration with the NASA DEVELOP El Salvador Ecological Forecasting team, the ABES Project through the Earth Institute at Columbia University provided field surveys and additional satellite imagery to use as ground truth and satellite calibration data .
+In collaboration with the NASA DEVELOP El Salvador Ecological Forecasting team, the ABES Project through the Earth Institute (EI) at Columbia University provided field surveys and additional satellite imagery to use as ground truth and satellite calibration data .
 End-users of the project include La Mancomunidad La Montañona, Chalatenango, El Salvador and the Ministerio de Medio Ambiente y Recursos Naturales (MARN).
 The ABES Project is working as an intermediary to incorporate the end products of the DEVELOP project into accessible tools and methodologies for the El Salvadoran partners.
 MARN is developing strategic policies specifically focused on reducing deforestation and degradation on the national scale.

-The NASA National Science Application area being addressed in this project through DEVELOP is Ecological Forecasting.
+The NASA National Science Application area being addressed in this project was Ecological Forecasting.
 The project uses time series images from the study area to examine historic forest change on a yearly basis.
-This information is used to determine which regional forest dynamics, including which areas face the greatest risk of deforestation and forest degradation.
+This information will be used to determine which regional forest dynamics, including which areas face the greatest risk of deforestation and forest degradation.

 III.
 Methodology